taih304/Linux-Shell/Platforms interaction/Jenkins/README.md

 Go to ``/var/lib/jenkins/secrets/initialAdminPassword`` to get the administrator password for this.

 In Customize Jenkins, choose **Install suggested plugins**.
 Jenkins will then automatically install all suggested plugins.
+# Terminology
+A **CI/CD pipeline** is a deployment pipeline integrated with automation tools.